 Project Manager Academy

-During this high-level, immersion experience, project delivery professionals examine themselves, their organizations and their processes.
-Transforming from talented builders into true construction entrepreneurs.
+During this high-level, immersion experience, project managers and staff examine themselves, their organizations and their processes, learning how to transform themselves from talented builders into true construction entrepreneurs.

-Anyone interested in developing exceptional project delivery capabilities.
-Typically, this includes:
+Anyone interested in developing exceptional project delivery capabilities:

 - Project Executives